The Barn Theatre,

 There are notice boards for the use of Hirers in both main dressing rooms and the foyer.

-Security of Premises After a Rehearsal or Public Performance: The Nominated Representative is responsible for security of the premises during the period of hire and should check that doors and windows have been closed and locked where appropriate before leaving.
+Security of Premises After a Rehearsal or Public Performance: The Nominated Representative is responsible for security of the premises during the period of hire and should check that doors and windows have been closed and locked where appropriate and the roller security shutter is down before leaving.
 From experience it is known that occupants will often open dressing room windows and forget to close them.
+All internal doors should be closed each time the premises is vacated.

 Housekeeping: Hirers are required to take reasonable steps to ensure that the premises are kept free from foreseeable hazards.
 To achieve this requirement, all access and egress routes must be kept clear of obstructions.
 This includes ensuring fire exits and access routes are kept clear, cables do not trail across pedestrian routes and that spillages/obstacles are quickly removed.
 In addition, safety provisions such as fire doors, should not be propped open nor fire extinguishers obstructed.